Blueprint, Tech for Nonprofits

 Mapping out the intended user flows within each user solidified the scope of our goals and what steps or features would be essential in the MTP.

-Designing core features for admins, partner orgs, and the public that will actually be used
+Designing core features that will actually be used

 FEATURE ONE - Iteration